coddelin/docs-v8-JsEngine/blog/control-flow-integrity.md

 ---
-title: 'Control-flow Integrity in V8'
+title: "Control-flow Integrity in V8"
-description: 'This blog post discusses the plans to implement control-flow integrity in V8.'
+description: "This blog post discusses the plans to implement control-flow integrity in V8."
-author: 'Stephen Röttger'
+author: "Stephen Röttger"
 date: 2023-10-09
 tags:
  - security